Vision & History

 An iterative vision.
 After the event that year, William Binzen wrote a preliminary proposal for how to develop Fly Ranch.
 He explored different visions about what Fly Ranch could be.
 In 2005 Ken Vanosky wrote a proposal about the land, worked to determine an offer price, and looked at deal structures for a geothermal facility.
 In 2009, Marian Goodell conceived of an idea for 100 people to go to Fly on a bus for a dinner and conversation about a “year-round Burning Man facility.”
 The event was beautifully described and documented by John Curley.

-The Org.
+The Nonprofit.
 Black Rock City LLC was founded in 2000 by Larry Harvey, Marian Goodell, Harley K. Dubois, Michael Mikel, Crimson Rose, and Will Roger.
 It became the permit holder and entity responsible for BRC administration.
 In 2008, the Founders concluded that a non-profit was the best option to ensure and protect the future of Burning Man.
 The entity took 18 months to develop.
 It was submitted in 2011 with by-laws and board members.
 Employees, IP, and associated projects migrated into the Nonprofit.
 The Founders donated their shares.
 Around the same time, Rod Garrett, Larry, and Will proposed a financially sustainable and environmentally regenerative facility at Fly Ranch.
 In 2011, Will chaired a committee to draft proposals.
 They expanded on maps Rod and Don Clark made with zones for energy, research, art, camping, and conservation.
 They imagined the project would support economic growth in Northern Nevada (which it does) and create public benefit (which it has).
-Don, Will, and others made a map that was influential in the LAGI at Fly Ranch Site Map.
+Don, Will, and others made a map that has been influential in the Site Map and LAGI Design Guidelines.

 Food & Soil.
 Tom Stille ran soil tests and developed a map during the acquisition process to show the amount of food Fly could produce.
 Fly's neighbors grow more than a thousand acres of alfalfa.
 A few hundred acres at Fly were once an alfalfa farm but are covered with cheatgrass, a fast-spreading non-native species.
 That area is adjacent to eight beehives, and would be ideal for farming.
 Four of the top ten LAGI projects focus on food (The Source, The Loop, Veil, and Ripple).
 In partnership with Burning Man's Regeneration Team, Fly has for the past two years spread compost from the Black Rock City Commissary, improved soil, and donated compost to projects in Gerlach and Pyramid Lake.
 Fly Farms has for the past two years produced tomatoes, onions, garlic, and peppers.
 Tom's work was a guiding influence for the LAGI Design Guidelines.